A Typical Agency Conversation

 as it does when things stall.

-What kind of results do you typically see?
+What kind of results do you typically get?

 Sometimes something fundamental is in the way—